-To assist with part of those costs, F-1 visa students attending Tennessee Board of Regents (TBR) schools are required to have "adequate medical and hospitalization insurance on themselves and any dependents who are also in the U.S. as a condition of admission before each semester of registration.
-This insurance must be maintained throughout enrollment.
-This is not only university policy - it is a statewide policy for all schools.
+The State of Tennessee and Austin Peay State University REQUIRE F- and J- visa students have "adequate medical and hospitalization insurance on themselves and any dependents who are also in the U.S. as a condition of admission before each semester of registration."

 Proof of school insurance is required BEFORE enrollment can be allowed.
 This means that you must bring proof of adequate insurance to your registration appointment or be prepared to enroll in and pay for the TBR insurance at that time.